 Finding the Magic

 We all grew up watching or reading stories of magic.
 And whenever there was a spell to be cast, the witch or sorcerer would need to put together a combination of strange ingredients.
+It might surprise you to read my list but each of these steps help me to get back my mojo and Get More Creative!

 One of the things that I’ve realized is that tapping into your creativity can be quite the same experience.
 There may be a strange mixture of things that you need to do in order for you to get the creative flow and tap into your own magic.
 Typically, you must start by getting in a relaxed state of mind.

-I realize the “secret ingredients” may be different for each person, but I’m pretty sure that the process itself remains the same.
+I realize the “Secret Ingredients” may be different for each person, but I’m pretty sure that the process itself remains the same.
 Take a minute to go through this list and figure out your own personal concoction to cast your next creative spell…

 1. Wear yourself out.